Transformer-RT-Prediction/Peptide-RT-Prediction/README.md

 | DeepLC Misc. (modified) | 14,557 | 7–45 |

 ## 2.2.
 Dataset Structure (Input files)
-Prepare the datasets of unmodified and modified peptides as the following formats -
+Datasets of unmodified and modified peptides were prepared as the following formats -
 ### 2.2.1.
 Unmodified peptides
 | Sequence        | RT    |
 |:-----------------|:-------:|